-Answer: With respect to the distinction between appraisers and adjusters, an adjuster is a person who acts on behalf of an insurance company or an insured in the adjusting or settlement of claims.
+Answer: With respect to the distinction between appraiser and adjuster, an adjuster is a person who acts on behalf of an insurance company or an insured in the adjusting or settlement of claims.
 Every state provides licensing for an adjuster serving their policy holder citizens with the requirements changing from state to state.
 In some states their is no formal testing or continuing education requirements just a showing of competence.
 In other states there are background checks, testing and robust continuing education requirements.

 In Florida adjusters are governed by a whole host of rules administered very capably by the CFO of the State of Florida and the Florida Department of Financial Services.